-New Scheme No. Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Planı ning journeys/Informing users/Supporting Customers GA28 School Streets within Gateshead Gateshead Council Seeking to support Active Travel as the preferred means of travel to school - reducing growing traffic congestion around schools which adversely impacts road safety, air quality and health. £1,000,000 2027 Active Travel GA32 Tyne Bridge Sustainable Maintenance (Interim Measures) Gateshead Council Sustainable transport measures associated with the Tyne Bridge restoration works. £6,500,000 2027 Active Travel NT17 Improve Public Transport Connectivity in the North West of the Borough North Tyneside Council Working with the North East CA, Nexus review and identify opportunities for improved links and connections to residents in the North West of the Borough.
-TBC 2030 Bus and Last Mile ST07 Delivery of School Streets in South Tyneside South Tyneside Council Delivery of a range of transport initiatives to support children going back to school with a particular focus on reducing car trips and improving the environment. £750,000.00 2025 Active Travel ST19 Traffic Signal Improvements in South Tyneside along Strategic Corridors South Tyneside Council Traffic Signal Improvements in South Tyneside along Strategic Corridors Locations include the following - A185 / Jarrow Slake / Port of Tyne - Jarrow, A185 - Station Road - Hebburn, Station Road / Glen Street - Hebburn. £1,000,000 2025 Maintenance
+Scheme No. Scheme Name Promoter Scheme Description Total Cost Scheme Type Planı ning journeys/Informing users/Supporting Customers GA28 School Streets within Gateshead Gateshead Council Seeking to support Active Travel as the preferred means of travel to school - reducing growing traffic congestion around schools which adversely impacts road safety, air quality and health. £1,000,000 Active Travel GA32 Tyne Bridge Sustainable Maintenance (Interim Measures) Gateshead Council Sustainable transport measures associated with the Tyne Bridge restoration works. £6,500,000 Active Travel ST07 Delivery of School Streets in South Tyneside South Tyneside Council Delivery of a range of transport initiatives to support children going back to school with a particular focus on reducing car trips and improving the environment. £750,000 Active Travel ST19 Traffic Signal Improvements in South Tyneside along Strategic Corridors South Tyneside Council Traffic Signal Improvements in South Tyneside along Strategic Corridors Locations include the following - A185 / Jarrow Slake / Port of Tyne - Jarrow, A185 - Station Road - Hebburn, Station Road / Glen Street - Hebburn £1,000,000 Maintenance SU36 Social Prescription for Active Travel Sunderland City Council Expansion of the self-funded Active Travel Prescribing project carried out in the city. £5,000,000 Behaviour Change UTMC01 Bus Priority and Urban Traffic Management and Control (UTMC) System Newcastle City Council The UTMC operates within Tyne and Wear and Durham and requires maintenance to ensure it can continue to meet the needs of the region in managing the signals across the network and delivering bus network improvements in respect of punctuality and reliability. £2,500,000 Road

-New Scheme No. Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Planı ning journeys/Informing users/Supporting Customers SU36 Social Prescription for Active Travel Sunderland City Council Expansion of the self-funded Active Travel Prescribing project carried out in the city £5,000,000 2025 Behaviour Change UTMC01 Bus Priority and Urban Traffic Management and Control (UTMC) System Newcastle City Council The UTMC operates within Tyne and Wear and Durham and requires maintenance to ensure it can continue to meet the needs of the region in managing the signals across the network and delivering bus network improvements in respect of punctuality and reliability £2,500,000 2027 Road Reach and resilience of infrastructure CA07 Fund replacement and upgrade of existing EV infrastructure North East Combined Authority Plug funding gap to replace and or upgrade EV legacy equipment. £600,000 2027 CA35 Creation of a North East road and highways strategy for all users North East Combined Authority Create a regionwide road strategy and road safety strategy for the Strategic, Major and Key Road networks. £50,000 2027 Road CA36 Increasing Strategic Maintenance budgets North East Combined Authority Secure additional strategic highways maintenance budget harnessing technology to monitor, deliver targeted improvements to keep the network operating smoothly for all. £60,000,000 2027 Road
+Scheme No. Scheme Name Promoter Scheme Description Total Cost Scheme Type Reach and resilience of infrastructure CA07 Fund replacement and upgrade of existing EV infrastructure North East Combined Authority Plug funding gap to replace and or upgrade EV legacy equipment. £600,000 Decarbonisation CA35 Creation of a North East road and highways strategy for all users North East Combined Authority Create a regionwide road strategy and road safety strategy for the Strategic, Major and Key Road networks. £50,000 Road CA36 Increasing Strategic Maintenance budgets North East Combined Authority Secure additional strategic highways maintenance budget harnessing technology to monitor, deliver targeted improvements to keep the network operating smoothly for all. £60,000,000 Road DU05 Bishop's Gateway Durham County Council Create a link road from A688 to Jocks Bridge which will facilitate parking associated with tourism events. £9,500,000 Road DU22 A690 Stabilisation Durham County Council Planned: Maintain the A690 from Gilesgate Roundabout to A1(M), a key commuter route into and out of the City.
+The structural integrity of the A690 is currently a risk as ongoing and increasing land movements threaten A690 failure.
+To address this problem, the delivery of vital ground stabilisation works are proposed to maintain network resilience and safeguard this key route serving Durham city, a route which connects Durham City with the A1(M) and is the only east-west vehicular crossing over the River Wear. £17,985,000 Maintenance